FarisHijazi/localCopilot/README.md

 This project allows you to host your own GitHubCopilot-like model locally while using the official GitHubCopilot VSCode extension.

-This is done using a single script: `middleware.py`, which is a compatibility layer between the official GitHub copilot VSCode extension and [oobabooga](https://github.com/oobabooga/text-generation-webui) as a backend, since it supports almost all open source LLMs and is commonly used.
+This is done using a single script: `middleware.py` (only 90 lines of code), which is a compatibility layer between the official GitHub copilot VSCode extension and [oobabooga](https://github.com/oobabooga/text-generation-webui) as a backend.

-(I know that this might not be optimal, but this is a minimal hack that's easy to run)

 Credit: I learned about the traffic redirecting from the Fauxpilot project [here](https://github.com/fauxpilot/fauxpilot/blob/main/documentation/client.md#copilot-plugin).